crickets-and-comb/bfb_delivery_desktop/README.md

     npm start
 ```

-To build the app and install it locally, run:
+To build the app and install it locally, first run:

 ```bash
     npm run dist
 ```

-Once the build completes, it will have created a `dist/` folder in your project files if it didn't already exist, and the installation file will be in there.
+Then, once the build completes, it will have created a `dist/` folder in your project files if it didn't already exist, and the installation file will be in there.
 For a Mac, it will be a `.dmg` file, for Windows a `.exe`, and a `.AppImage` file for Linux.
 Just run the file as you would for any downloaded app-installation file on your machine.

 ### QC before commits